SuHaobo233/HPC_thesis_project/README.md

-# HPC_thesis_project
-MATRIX MULTIPLICATION IN DISTRIBUTED SYSTEMS
+# MATRIX MULTIPLICATION IN DISTRIBUTED SYSTEMS
 This project encompasses several parallel and serial versions of programs, implemented using MPI, OpenMP, and standard serial programming techniques.

 **File List**